-Reception Curriculum Overview Spell words by identifying sounds in them and representing the sounds with a letter or letters.
+Reception curriculum Overview I will listen to non-fiction texts, rhymes, poems and songs.
+Writing Write recognisable letters, most of which are correctly formed.
+Spell words by identifying sounds in them and representing the sounds with a letter or letters.
 Write simple phrases and sentences that can be read by others.
 Focus Vocabulary phoneme, sound, grapheme, word, letter digraph, trigraph, sentence, finger space, full stop, capital letter, letter formation Where might I see these skills within the provision?
-Writing Area, Role Play Area, Phonics, Readir ng Area, Construction Mathematics the necessary building blocks to excel mo understanding of the numbers to 10, the e: Developing a strong grounding in number athematically.
-Children should be able to c relationships between them and the patte I am continuing to develop my subitising ount confidently, develop a deep I can identify when a set can be subitised and when counting is needed.
+Writing Area, Role Play Area, Phonics, Readin ng Area, Construction Mathematics the necessary building blocks to excel ma e: Developing a strong grounding in number athematically.
+Children should be able to c relationships between them and the patte I am continuing to develop my subitising count confidently, develop a deep and when counting is needed.
 I can subitise different arrangements, both unstructured and structured, including using the Hungarian number frame.
 I can make different arrangements of numbers within 5 and talk about what I can see, to develop their conceptual subitising skills.
 I can spot smaller numbers 'hiding' inside larger numbers.
 I can connect quantities and numbers to finger patterns and explore different ways of representing numbers on their fingers.
-I can hear and join in with the counting sequence, and connect this to the 'staircase' pattern of the counting numbers, seeing that each number is made of one more than the previous number.
-I am developing my counting skills and knowledge, including: that the last number I am continuing to develop my subitising skills for numbers within and beyond 5, and increasingly connect quantities to numerals.
+I can hear and join in with the counting sequence, and connect this to the 'staircase' pattern of the counting skills for numbers within and beyond 5, and increasingly connect quantities to numerals.
 I am beginning to identify missing parts for numbers within 5.
 I can explore the structure of the numbers 6 and 7 as '5 and a bit' and connect this to finger patterns and the Hungarian number frame.
 I can focus on equal and unequal groups when comparing numbers.
 I understand that two equal groups can be called a 'double' and connect this to finger patterns.
 I can sort odd and even numbers according to their 'shape'.
-I am continuing to develop my understanding of the counting sequence and link cardinality and ordinality through the 'staircase' pattern.
-Number Have a deep understanding of number to 10, including the composition of each number.
+I am continuing to develop my Have a deep understanding of number to 10, including the composition of each number.
 Subitise (recognise quantities without counting) up to 5.
 Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
 Numerical Patterns Verbally count beyond 20, recognising the pattern of the counting system.
 Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity.
-Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.